Large Sample Properties of Partitioning-Based Series Estimators

-To illustrate the usefulness of this result in applications, we consider the special case of a tensor-product partition where the ``tuning parameter'' $\Delta$ reduces to the vector of partitioning knots $\bkappa=(\kappa_1,\dots,\kappa_d)'$, where $\kappa_\ell$ is the number of subintervals used for the $\ell$-th covariate.
-We further assume that $\Delta$ and $\bp(\cdot)$ obey the following regularity conditions, so that the limiting constants in the IMSE approximation can be characterized.
+We now consider the special case of a tensor-product partition where the ``tuning parameter'' $\Delta$ reduces to the vector of partitioning knots $\bkappa=(\kappa_1,\dots,\kappa_d)'$, where $\kappa_\ell$ is the number of subintervals used for the $\ell$-th covariate.
+We assume that $\Delta$ and $\bp(\cdot)$ obey the following regularity conditions, so that the limiting constants in the IMSE approximation can be characterized.

 \begin{assumption}[Regularity for Asymptotic IMSE] Suppose that $\mathcal{X}=\otimes_{\ell=1}^d\mathcal{X}_\ell\subset\mathbb{R}^d$, which is normalized to $[0,1]^d$ without loss of generality, and $\Delta$ is a tensor-product partition.
 For $\bx \in [0,1]^d$, denote $\delta_\bx=\{t_{\ell ,l_\bx }\leq x_\ell \leq t_{\ell ,l_\bx +1}, 1\leq \ell \leq d \}$, where $l_\bx < \kappa_\ell$ (see SA, \S SA-3 for details).
 Let $\mathbf{b}_\bx = (b_{\bx,1}, \ldots, b_{\bx,d})$ collect the interval lengths $b_{\bx,\ell} = |t_{\ell ,l_\bx +1} - t_{\ell ,l_\bx }|$.
 In addition: